FLUORESCENTXX/aimblox-ahk-aimbot/README.md

 # Testing
 Then hop into a game and start shooting and the script will find the pixels and aim directly at it!
 Sometimes these can be aimbot or just bodyshots doesn't matter alright
+DON"T COMPLAIN THAT ITS NOT LIKE SOME F&&&&CKING GUI.
+It's a script not a gui.

+# Errors/Issues
+Have an issue?
+I can resolve it, just make a new issue in this respiratory in issues!